Urbane Dodge

 Gerrity works for a printing firm in Ellington and has done some label work for some breweries.
 This qualifies as “brewery experience.”
 Fagan was a homebrewer with family and friends who told him his beer was good.
 This qualifies as “brewing experience.”
 And Urban Lodge was born!

-I visited relatively early in its life, and had come from (yet another) awful UConn football loss on a beautiful early fall Saturday.
+I first visited relatively early in its life, and had come from (yet another) awful UConn football loss on a beautiful early fall Saturday.
 Perhaps it was my suffering through the pathetic game that made me more curmudgeonly than usual… or perhaps I’m just jealous of people younger than me with twice my money.
 But I do want to state that breweries can and do get way, way better as time goes on… so there’s always the chance that everything below this paragraph is ancient history by the time you read this.

 I was impressed by the sheer comfortableness of this joint.
 Who doesn’t like squishy couches?
 I ordered a flight of four beers.
 A “kolsch inspired ale,” a NEIPA, a golden ale (in 2019!), and a milk stout.
 Simple enough.